 Our curriculum is:

-In order for children to know more and remember more in each area of history studied, there is a structure to the lesson sequence whereby prior learning is always considered and opportunities for revision of facts and historical understanding are built into lessons.
-Through revisiting and consolidating skills, our History lessons help children build on prior knowledge alongside introducing new skills and content.
-The revision and introduction of key vocabulary is built into each lesson.
+In order for children to know more and remember more in each area of History studied, there is a structure to the lesson sequence whereby prior learning is always considered and opportunities for revision and retrieval of facts and historical understanding are built into lessons.
+Through revisiting and consolidating substantive knowledge and concepts, our History lessons help children build on prior knowledge alongside introducing new knowledge and content.
+The introduction and revision of key vocabulary is built into each lesson.
 This vocabulary is then included in vocabulary triangles in children’s exercise books to ensure that children are allowed opportunities to repeat, revise and apply this knowledge.

 Through enquiry, our pupils not only build their substantive knowledge and understanding but become increasingly adept at disciplinary thinking, conceptual understanding and the use of specialised vocabulary and technical terms.
 We structure learning in History to develop pupils’ chronological awareness over more extended periods of time.
 Our curriculum is ‘knowledge rich’ rather than content heavy as we recognise that if we attempt to teach historical topics in their entirety, we will create a very shallow learning experience for our pupils.